 Thankfully, this condition is not terminal.
 We can reduce its effectiveness.
-The more one can use critical thinking techniques, the less extreme is the individual’s religious beliefs.
+The more one uses critical thinking skills, the less extreme the individual’s religious beliefs.
 And conversely, the greater is your ability to consider new ideas and new ways of thinking.

 We discovered the relationship when determining the learning readiness of participants.
 We use a survey to determine if someone is ready to learn.
 The survey is a set of questions that explores the boundaries of thinking.
 We know people can only see what their minds will accept or expect.

 This helps us and the participant understand their expectations and boundaries.
 The survey uses a “Likert” scale.
 This is the type of scale that is most common for surveys.
-It has a range of answers which range from “strongly agree, to strongly disagree”.
+It has a range of answers, ranging from “strongly agree” to “strongly disagree.”

 We have been using and refining this survey since the late 1980s.
 We analyzed data from over 1000 participants.
 The data shows an inverse function of belief and reasoning ability.
 The greater their religious views, the less likely they are to consider new ideas.
 They reject anything that doesn’t fit with their current worldview.
 This greatly affects the ability to learn new processes.

-What we find is the memorization of dogma and the misuse of logic deter the ability to learn.
-Their scores on the 7 basic cognitive abilities were lower than people who had no religious beliefs.
+The memorization of dogma and the misuse of logic deter learning.
+Their scores on the seven primary cognitive abilities were lower than those with no religious beliefs.
 And, they had superstitions that prevented them from considering some concepts.

 Those with strong beliefs were more likely to lose emotional equilibrium.
 They had problems considering ideas outside their narrow paradigm.
 This is a sign of cognitive dissonance.
-Nearly 20% of those with strongly held beliefs fail to complete the whole survey.
-This shows their lack of ability to consider ideas that conflict with their beliefs.
+Nearly 20% of those with firmly held beliefs fail to complete the survey.
+This shows their inability to consider ideas that conflict with their beliefs.

-It’s not if someone has religious beliefs are the problem.
+It’s not if someone has religious beliefs that are the problem.
 It’s what bias and prejudice are part of the belief system.
 And, it also depends upon the level of indoctrination one receives.
-Our data lead to the conclusion that religious extremism prevents people from being able to think and reason for themselves.
+Our data concludes that religious extremism prevents people from thinking and reason for themselves.
 It sets up boundaries.
 That’s because thinking rationally would reveal the inconsistencies in thought and values.
-Without a doubt, the inability to learn has a direct correlation with strongly held religious beliefs.
+Without a doubt, the inability to learn directly correlates with firmly held religious beliefs.

 However, you don’t need a survey to determine the effects of religious extremist thinking.
-We can see the effects of this type of thinking around the world in almost every culture dominated by Western theology.
+We can see the effects of this thinking worldwide in almost every culture dominated by Western theology.

 Not All Religions Are The Same

 Thankfully, not all religions are the same.
-There is a continuum of religions depending upon the number of and boundaries and restrictions.
-Not all religions have goals to control your thoughts and values.
+You can group religions on a continuum depending upon the number of boundaries and restrictions.
+Not all religions program you to control your thoughts and values.

-For example, Taoism and many forms of Paganism have the fewest constraints over freethinking.
+For example, Taoism and Paganism have the fewest constraints over freethinking.
 You are free to explore and develop your path.
-Whereas, the extremist sects of Christianity and Islam have a great number of boundaries.
-Thus, the greatest restrictions and limitations on independent thought.
-It all depends on how emotionally invested you are in the propositions they sell.
-It’s difficult to be a Freethinker.
+Whereas the extremist sects of Christianity and Islam have the most significant boundaries.
+Thus, the most extraordinary restrictions and limitations on independent thought.
+It all depends on how emotionally invested you are in their sell propositions.
+It isn’t easy to be a Freethinker.
 This is because these systems have such vast social reach and integration.
-In some places, it’s impossible not to profess some level of adherence.
+In some cultures, one must demonstrate some level of adherence.
 Otherwise, you will be subject to punishment up to and including public execution.

 How To Test Your Vulnerability

 It’s easy to test your vulnerability to an extremist ideology.
-Your identity and emotions are key.
-You can tell your level of emotional equilibrium by your reaction to this discussion.
+Your identity and emotions are critical.
+You can tell your emotional involvement by your reaction to this discussion.
 You can determine the level to which the inverse function of belief affects your life.

 - If you react with anger to this discussion, then that’s a good sign you are susceptible.

-- If you’ve been told there are certain ideas, resources (books) that are off-limits, that is a sign.
+- If you’ve been told, there are specific ideas, resources (books) that are off-limits, that is a sign.

 - Frequent exposure to groupthink manipulation makes you vulnerable to the chosen one mentality.
 Belonging to an exclusive club makes you feel important.

-As religious beliefs become more inflexible your ability to use reason diminishes.
+As religious beliefs become more inflexible, your ability to use reason diminishes.
 You will be less likely to explore other ideas or process which conflict with your current boundaries.
 Religions are control mechanisms.
-They program people to reject anything that threatens the boundaries of the religion.
+They program people to reject anything that threatens the religion.